Fact Sheet

 Overview

-Thousands of animals die every year in wildlife killing contests across the country.
-During these events, participants compete to kill the greatest number, the largest, the most females, or the youngest of a targeted species for prizes and entertainment.
-The contests are not monitored by wildlife management agencies, are legal in nearly every state, and often take place on public land.
+Thousands of animals die every year in wildlife killing contests, events where participants compete to kill the greatest number, the largest, the youngest, or the most females of a targeted species for prizes and entertainment.
+These contests are not monitored by state wildlife agencies and often take place on public land.
+Wildlife killing contests are legal in all but eight states including Arizona, California, Colorado, Maryland, Massachusetts, New Mexico, Vermont, and Washington (with a possible ninth state, New York, if the governor signs legislation).
+In 2023, Illinois, Nevada, New Jersey, and Virginia introduced bills to ban these contests.

 Key Points